EEN421/EEN421.github.io/_posts/PIM & JITA_working title.md

 # Thanks for Reading!

 If you've made it this far, thanks for reading!
-I hope this has been a helpful guide for getting started with Defender for IoT and deploying your first of many OT Network Sensors!
+I hope this has been a helpful guide for locking down your jumpboxes and thus your critical corporate resources!

 <br/>
 <br/>